dj-mc/ansi/README.md

 - Consistent workflow developing and testing infrastructure scripts
 - Test bash scripts, Puppet modules, etc. using local virtualized envs
 - Test those same scripts (and configs) on remote clouds like AWS

+You can also build multi-machine infrastructure prototyping with a single Vagrantfile.

+- For example: modeling an accurate multi-server system, like web/db servers
+- Don't assume a flattened topology on a single machine is accurate to production
+- Test the interfaces of a distributed system or a web server's API endpoints
+- Test and prepare for disasters: crashes, dead machines, slow network, etc.

 Get Vagrant from [here](https://developer.hashicorp.com/vagrant/downloads).